ByteDecoder/Queryology/README.md

 # Queryology
-Minimalist Entity Framework Core + LINQ query executor for quick experiments
+Minimalist query engine executor used with Entity Framework Core + LINQ for quick experiments